bugarin10/python-template/README.md

-# This a MLOps for Python
+# This is a MLOps for Python

 The idea is to have a a set up to automate a process in Python.